 Bulk Web Resizer:

 This tool really stands out in the list of all web tools.
-Not only does this reduce your image without losing any quality but it also does so in a bulk quantity.
-If you wanted a number of images to be reduced at the same time while preserving the quality and sharpness, this is your best choice.
+Not only does this reduce your image without losing quality but it also does so in a bulk quantity.
+If you want to resize images while maintaining the quality and sharpness, this is your best choice.

 (This is a Free web tool.)